In Transit in Bangkok

 June 26, 2016 ASEAN Backpacking

 Bangkok is one of my most visited cities outside the Philippines.
-I went there recently to take a train going to Chiang Mai.
-I wanted to go straight to Chiang Mai but my friends told me I should experience the train from Bangkok to Chiang Mai.
-From where I am from, trains are the worst kind of transportation anyone could take.
+My recent visit was a stopover before heading to Chiang Mai.
+Initially, my plan was to go straight to Chiang Mai, but my friends insisted I experience the train journey from Bangkok.
+Where I'm from, trains are considered the worst mode of transportation, but they assured me it's a unique experience.

-They were coming from Cambodia.
-They started in Ho Chi Minh City in Vietnam, proceeded to Phnom Penh, then to Siem Reap, which is a route I have already taken.
-I would have loved to join them, but I needed to save money.
-So, we decided to just meet in Bangkok.
+They were coming from Cambodia, starting their journey in Ho Chi Minh City, Vietnam, then proceeding to Phnom Penh and Siem Reap—a route I had already taken.
+While I would have loved to join them for the entire journey, I needed to save money, so we decided to meet in Bangkok.

-I arrived in Bangkok City shortly after midnight.
-An accommodation was arranged for me at Suneta Hostel Khaosan.
-I really thought I would be staying on Khao San Road and I had planned to stay up until morning.
-After all, Pico Iyer wrote that Bangkok is best experienced at 3:00 AM.
-But, Suneta was in an unfamiliar street called Kraisi Road, the only interesting establishment I saw in that street was a pad thai food truck parked in front of the hotel and it already hung its closed sign, and the street was not lit up as Pico Iyer described it.
-So, I hit the sack and planned a full day of wandering.
+I arrived in Bangkok shortly after midnight, and accommodation was arranged for me at Suneta Hostel Khaosan.
+Expecting to stay on Khao San Road, I had initially planned to stay up until morning, as Pico Iyer wrote that Bangkok is best experienced at 3:00 AM.
+However, Suneta was located on an unfamiliar street called Kraisi Road.
+The only interesting establishment I saw in that street was a pad thai food truck parked in front of the hotel, which had already hung its closed sign.
+The street wasn't as lit up as Pico Iyer described, so I decided to hit the sack and planned a full day of wandering.

-Soi Rambuttri is parallel to the backpackers’ mecca, Khao San Road.
-Some describe it as the well-behaved brother of Khao San Road and a lot of backpackers are already gravitating towards this street.
+Soi Rambuttri runs parallel to the backpackers’ mecca, Khao San Road.
+It's often described as the well-behaved brother of Khao San Road, and many backpackers are already gravitating toward this street.

 Temple Hopping

-My friends arrived the night before and we scheduled a full day of temple hopping in Bangkok City and Ayutthaya, which is an hour away from Bangkok.
+My friends arrived the night before, and we planned a full day of temple hopping in Bangkok City and Ayutthaya, just an hour away.

-Bangkok is really a city of surprises.
-It is also a city of contrast.
-In between Bangkok’s busy roads are the gold-painted spires of its Buddhist temples.
+Bangkok is truly a city of surprises, a place of stark contrasts.
+Amidst the hustle of its busy roads, the gold-painted spires of its Buddhist temples emerge.

-Our itinerary that morning was the three must-see temples of Bangkok - Wat Phra Kaew, Wat Pho and Wat Arun.
+Our morning itinerary included the three must-see temples of Bangkok - Wat Phra Kaew, Wat Pho, and Wat Arun.

-Wat Phra Kaew is also known as the Temple of the Emerald Buddha.
-The temple is one of the city’s most popular attractions.
-Visitors are not allowed to take photos of the Buddha and should be wearing modest attires.
+Wat Phra Kaew, also known as the Temple of the Emerald Buddha, stands out as one of the city’s most popular attractions.
+Visitors, adorned in modest attire, are not allowed to take photos of the Buddha.

-Wat Pho is also known as the birthplace of traditional Thai Massage.
+Wat Pho holds the distinction of being the birthplace of traditional Thai Massage.

 Leaving Bangkok

-After a whole afternoon exploring Ayutthaya, we rode a train to Chiang Mai.
+After a whole afternoon exploring Ayutthaya, we boarded a train bound for Chiang Mai.

-Bangkok was difficult to leave.
-I knew I would miss its plethora of colors, the familiar chaos, and the duality of its character.
-I was there in transit, same as the previous times I was there, but it always gives me my happiest memories.
-I promised myself again that I would come back and spend more time in Bangkok.
+Saying goodbye to Bangkok was not easy.
+I knew I would miss its myriad colors, the familiar chaos, and the intriguing duality of its character.
+Although I had been there in transit on previous occasions, it never failed to gift me with some of my happiest memories.
+Once again, I promised myself that I would return and spend more time immersing in the vibrant energy of Bangkok.

 Until next time, Bangkok!